opentoonz/opentoonz_docs/source/creating_movements.rst

     3. Select the motion path you want to paste to in the stage.

-    4. Click in the work area and paste the copied/cut vector that automatically becomes a motion path.
+    4. Click in the Viewer and paste the copied/cut vector that will automatically become the motion path.

 .. tip:: **To use a motion path as a vector:**